rlaphoenix/pynfogen/README.md

 Note that, elaborate ANSI art is no longer really used or wanted.
 Modern NFO files tend to be verbose with minimal ANSI art, rather than concise with elaborate ANSI art.

-### What should I do after installation?

-On initial installation, you won't have any artwork or templates.
-You can take a look at some example artwork and template files within the git project.
-See [Templates](#templates) for more information.

-You may also want to take a look at the [Configuration](#configuration) options.

-Once you have everything set up as much as you want, simply take a look at the available commands with `nfo --help`.
-The main command you want to take a look at would be `nfo generate -h`.

 ### What file should I pass to `nfo generate`?

 It's best-practice to provide the first-most file that best represents the majority of the release.
 E.g., If Episode 1